joshnuss/design-patterns-in-elixir/README.md

 ## Caveats

 Remember that design patterns are only a guide.
-Don't impose design patterns.
-Your code should surface them organically.
+Don't impose design patterns on your systems.
+They should surface organically.

 Always use the terminology of your domain, avoid terms like "Factory", "Strategy", etc.. in your code, it's too ambiguous.

 ## License